pprosser-redhat/3ScaleProcess/sync/README.md

 	stringData:
 		bpm.username: test
 		bpm.password: test
+        amp.key: 809186e5d04162c5d2a3ab50ea7172d77591cc893311e77e404307f8183d1a42

-Passing the data as stringData will encode the username and password into the data structure when loaded
+Passing the data as stringData will encode the username, password and API Key into the data structure when loaded

 To load the secret into Openshift, login in using the commnad line tool "oc", and then using the oc create command to load the file (make sure you are in the right project)